Glyphack/Glyphack/content/blog/dv-7/index.md

 I recently learned about [c reduce](https://bernsteinbear.com/blog/creduce/).
-I wish I had it when I was debugging crashes in [ty](../ty-self.md).
-I will definitely use it next time I am debugging crashes.
+I wish I had it when I was [Adding Support for Self to Ty](/blog/ty-self/) and debugging crashes.

 I am starting to make more scripts in my projects.